How to Help Student Athletes Avoid Injuries

 Student athletes need to understand the importance of following the rules of a game.
 Dangerous actions that put their own safety or the safety of other players at risk should not be tolerated at any level.

-Dr. Rosen is a licensed, fellowship-trained orthopaedic surgeon, who specializes in sports medicine, as well as general orthopaedic care.
+Dr. Rosen is a licensed, fellowship-trained orthopedic surgeon, who specializes in sports medicine, as well as general orthopedic care.
 He is now accepting new patients.
-To schedule an appointment, call Cameron Orthopaedics at (260) 667-5556.
+To schedule an appointment, call Cameron Orthopedics at (260) 667-5556.

 ©2019 Cameron Memorial Community Hospital